oakcask/git-toolbox/README.md

 ```

 git-whose is a support tool to improve usability of GitHub CODEOWNERS[^1];
-which searches over git index and lists owner(s) specified in `.github/CODEOWNERS` for given files where pathspecs[^2] matches.
+which searches over git index and lists owner(s) specified in `.github/CODEOWNERS` for given files where pathspecs[^2] match.
 Output will be list of pairs consisted of the file path and its code owners.

 Note that only committed and/or staged files are listed.